May 24, 2018

 The audio tour was recorded at 3CG Records with the help of Taylor Hanson, a multi-Grammy nominated singer, songwriter, producer, entrepreneur and Oklahoma Music Hall of Fame inductee from Tulsa.

 The Will Rogers Memorial Museums are a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.